arvindautar/home/README.md

 # **Brave Flatpak - Noto Font Override**

-This project forces **Brave Browser (Flatpak)** to stop using proprietary system fonts—like Segoe UI, Arial, Helvetica, Verdana, Times New Roman, Consolas—and replaces them with:
+This project forces **Brave Browser (Flatpak)** to stop using proprietary system fonts—like Segoe UI, Arial, Helvetica, Verdana, Times New Roman, Consolas and replaces them with:

 * **Noto Sans** (all sans-serif)
 * **Noto Serif** (all serif)